tinkercademy-bootcamp/chat-project-Algorysh/exercise-2/README.md

 - Does writing code this way have any impact on performance?
   - It can have a minor impact on the performance due to multiple function calls.
 - What do we mean when we say performance?
-  - Performance depends on how fast the code runs and how much memory it's using.
+  - Performance refers to how fast the code runs and how much memory it's using.
 - How do we measure performance in a program?
+  - Performance is measured through time and space complexities.
+We can use commands like `time` and `top` to measure these.

 ## Play with Git